HelenHighwater1/pourfolio/README.md

 ## Coming Soon!!
 - Users can grant other users access to their cellar
-- Pourfolio is currently in transiotion to become a full React app.
+- Pourfolio is currently in transition to become a full React app.
 - "Choose For Me" button - to randomly select an available wine.

 # Thanks for visiting!